 Why is it Important to Learn the Real Florida Pros and Cons Before Before Moving to Florida?

-Because 7000 People are Now Moving out of Florida Every Week.
+Because Roughly 30,000 People are Now Moving OUT of Florida Every Month.
 Millions have Moved to Florida only to Move Out (proof below).

 13,164,695 People moved to Florida from another U.S. state 1980-2008.

 9,540,260 People moved out of Florida to another US state 1980-2008.

 3,624,435 A small net gain compared to the 13,164,695 that moved there!

 The report provided a very accurate picture because it only counted moves that could be verified through US Census Bureau and IRS records.
 The report did not count immigrants (legal or otherwise) from other countries or people with who did not file timely tax returns or filed incomplete returns where addresses couldn’t be verified.
 If you file valid tax returns you are exactly like the people in the study.

 What do the numbers show me?
 People who move to Florida from another state have a very poor chance of being happy with their move long term even if they considered their move to Florida to be a permanent one.

 Of course this does not surprise me.
 I moved to Florida in the mid ’90′s and worked full time as a real estate agent and broker.
 I saw the pattern repeated over and over.
 People would move to Florida to fulfill a dream.
 Then realize that living there was far different than what they expected.
 Then move out.
 This is great for real estate agents, moving companies, “Florida lifestyle” furniture stores and others who make thousands of dollars when you move down, and then again when you move out, but it was often devastating both financially and emotionally to the folks who thought they were “permanently” moving or retiring to Florida.